JoshCork/hoist/README.md

 ===============================

 ## Instructions
 To play the game just point your browser at the index.html page at the root of this folder.
+I broke out some of the code in the original app.js into their own javascript files for easy of organization.

 ## Attribution
 I used the code examples from this page to give me an idea of how to implement buttons in an HTML 5 Canvas Game.
 I had to modified